I recently completed a full year without drinking a single drop of alcohol.

 Quitting drinking is more about how much it is holding you back in life.
 Ask yourself if you think alcohol is holding you back and give an honest answer.
 If you can’t handle the thought of quitting forever, try doing it for a year.
 The results may surprise you.

 I don’t expect you to read this article and suddenly quit drinking for a year.
-I aim to plant the seed of the idea of quitting for one year.
+I aim to plant the seed of the idea of quitting for one year in your brain.
 Sometimes ideas are planted in our brains and quietly grow without us noticing.
 One day the seed will grow, mature and bear fruit.
 Then you will try it.
-I’m not saying you can’t start today, because you can.
+I’m not saying you can’t start today because you can.
 What I’m saying is, don’t fret if you immediately can’t do it.
 If you take it seriously, you will do it one day.

 I nailed it at the first time I tried it.
 I said “I’m not going to drink for a year” and I did it.
 It’s perfectly possible that you will give in and drink after a few weeks or months without drinking.
 This happens to a lot of people.
 Don’t beat yourself up about it and go back to your wagon as soon as you can do it.

 I don’t recommend support groups like AA.
 Most people in life are losers and it’s a certainty that you will run into a lot of losers if you go into any “let’s support each other” meetings.
 Associating with losers is not a good idea.
 They will try to bring you down to their level.